devika-be/IODumpChaitraChallenge/README.md

 Write a program that takes a list of integers as input and returns a new list that contains only one element that appears more than once in the original list.💻🚀

 ## Day25:
-Write a program to taking median of two sorted Arrays of different sizes.
+Write a program to taking median of two sorted Arrays of different sizes.💻🚀

 ## Day26:
 Implement a function that takes a string as a input and returns the minimum number of insertions required to make the string a palindrome.